Recent developments on the lifespan estimate for classical solutions of nonlinear wave equations in one space dimension: Case of constant coefficients and the combined effect.

 \subsection{Strategy of the proof of Theorem \ref{thm:gcombined}.}

-The key of our success to prove the generalized combined effect case, especially the existence part of (\ref{lifespan_gcombined}), in Theorem \ref{thm:gcombined} is to handle the system of integral equations of $(u-\e u^0,u_t-\e u^0_t)$, where $u^0$ is a solution of the free wave equation with the same initial data $(u,u_t)|_{t=0}=(f,g)$;
+The key of our success to prove the generalized combined effect case, especially the lower bound of the lifespan estimate in (\ref{lifespan_gcombined}), in Theorem \ref{thm:gcombined} is to handle the system of integral equations of $(u-\e u^0,u_t-\e u^0_t)$, where $u^0$ is a solution of the free wave equation with the same initial data $(u,u_t)|_{t=0}=(f,g)$;

 The basic argument is due to John \cite{John79} in which classical solutions of semilinear wave equations in three space dimensions are constructed in a weighted $L^\infty$ space.

 Assume that

 which yields that the finiteness of the propagation seed of the wave,